-Beyond that, registering your site against a low impact bat licence is a two-stage process; Only one of which will you have any direct involvement with (because the first step is simply the registration of the bat ecologist themselves).
+Beyond that, registering your site against a bat low impact class licence is a two-stage process; Only one of which will you have any direct involvement with (because the first step is simply the registration of the bat ecologist themselves).

-Once you’ve engaged the services of a Registered Consultant, it’s down to them to register your site before any works that involve disturbing bats or roosts begin.
+Once you’ve engaged the services of a Registered Consultant, it’s down to them to register your site before any works affecting bats or likely to disturb bats or roosts begin.
 This isn’t an overly long process – you’ll often hear of 15-day turnaround times.
-However, you probably won’t even have to wait that long because, in our experience, we’ve had CL21 licences issued in as little as 3 days.
-Regardless, it’s sensible to register in good time, if only to avoid unnecessary delays to your development schedule.
+However, you probably won’t even have to wait that long because, in our experience, we’ve had CL21 licences issued in as little as three days.
+Regardless, it’s sensible to register in good time, if only to avoid unnecessary delays to your development works schedule.

-The way a low impact bat class licence affects development works is, as you’d expect from something that’s specifically designed to streamline processes, relatively straightforward.
+The way a low impact bat class licence affects your development works schedule is, as you’d expect from something that’s specifically designed to streamline processes, relatively straightforward.

 Once you have your licence, there’s no requirement for post-construction monitoring (under Annex B), and one visit from your Registered Consultant or Accredited Agent is (usually) enough.

-As for mitigation and compensation, you technically don’t have to offer compensation on a low impact bat mitigation licence.
-The only exception to this being the conditions relating to the species covered by Annexes C and D mentioned earlier.
-However, in practice, our Registered Consultants will offer one appropriate bat mitigation measure per species, per roost.
-Generally, we’ll try to keep any roosts in situ because this is both best for the bats and best for you as it avoids the need for costly, convoluted measures.
+As for mitigation and compensation, you technically don’t have to offer compensation on a low impact class licence.
+The only exception to this being the conditions relating to the protected species covered by Annexes C and D mentioned earlier.
+However, in practice, our Registered Consultants will offer one appropriate mitigation measure per species, per roost.
+Generally, we’ll try to keep any bat roosts in situ because this is both best for the bats and best for you as it avoids the need for costly, convoluted measures.